aiven/aiven-docs/docs/products/influxdb/get-started.md

 8. Click **Create service**.

     The **Overview** page for the service opens.
-This view shows your service\'s connection parameters, its current status, and the configuration options.
+This view shows your service's connection parameters, its current status, and the configuration options.
 The status is **Rebuilding** while the service is being created for you.
 Once the service is ready, the status changes to **Running**.
 While services typically start up in